stefanhendriks/Dune-II---The-Maker/README.md

 TODO
 ----
-- order a unit to move to a position (and show where to)
+- order a unit to move to a position
+ - (ground) register order command and show where to move to
  - (ground) unit can move to adjecent tile
  - (ground) unit moves tile-by-tile to ordered position
 - see everything move in a certain pace (timed) at all time , regardless of my fps ([this post is helpful](http://gameprogrammingtutorials.blogspot.nl/2010/01/sdl-tutorial-series-part-5-dealing-with.html))
 - order a unit to attack a position
 - explore the terrain by clearing a Fog of War